-Litter box issues with older cats develop whether your cat learned faithful toilet etiquette as a kitten or developed hit-or-miss potty problems as an adult.
-While many senior citizen felines never have problems, it's a good idea to be aware of potential toilet challenges and help your older cat retain "old faithful" status.
+Litter box issues with older cats develop no matter what.
+Whether your cat learned faithful toilet etiquette as a kitten, or simple developed hit-or-miss potty problems as he or she got older, it's common with age.
+Although some senior citizen felines never have any toilet problems, it's good to be proactive for when any future issues may arise.
+Thankfully, pet owners can be aware of the warning signs that lead to potential toilet challenges with elderly adult and senior cats.

-- Cats are fastidious by nature and appreciate privacy.
-Senior felines, like some senior humans, become less patient and more particular as they age.
-Cats who tolerated less than stellar potties as youngsters may snub the box if it's not pristine, or look for other places to "do their duty" when disturbed during the process.
-Maintain allegiance to the litter box by keeping it immaculate, easily accessible and private.
-A low-traffic area away from the cat's bed and food bowls is ideal.
+Cats are meticulous by nature and appreciate privacy.
+Senior felines, like some elderly people, become less patient and more particular as they age.
+Thus, cats who tolerated less-than-stellar potties as youngsters may snub the box if it's not pristine, or look for other places to "do their duty" when disturbed during the process.
+To avoid this, you can keep the litter box immaculately clean, easily accessible, and placed in a private space.
+In fact, a low-traffic area (away from the cat's bed and food bowls) is ideal.

-- Arthritis also can make it painful or impossible for cats to navigate stairs to reach the facilities.
-Be sure to add a box on each floor, to give older cats as much opportunity to "do the right thing" as possible.
-It can be tempting to simply move existing cat boxes around, but it's best to maintain that original placement so "old faithful" knows where to find it.
-You can still add litter boxes in other areas as needed, in addition to the longtime favorite.
+Arthritis also makes it painful or impossible for cats to navigate stairs in order for them to reach facilities.
+Add a box on each floor to give older cats as much opportunity to "do the right thing" as possible.
+It can be tempting to simply move existing cat boxes around, but it's best to maintain original placement so "old faithful" can easily find it.
+Plus, you can still add litter boxes to other areas as needed.

-- A small number of older cats develop cognitive problems that make them forget where to find the litter box or what to do when they get there.
-Schedule potty breaks within 15 minutes after meals or play, and escort your cat to the facilities.
-Even cats who don't feel the urge to eliminate may be inspired by a clean expanse of litter.
+A small number of older cats develop cognitive problems that make them forget where to find the litter box and what to do when they get there.
+Simply schedule potty breaks within 15 minutes after meals or play, and escort your cat to the litter box.
+Use clean litter, as cats who don't feel the urge to eliminate may be inspired to do so with a new batch.

-- Many old cats' senses become dim.
-Blind cats memorize the locations of important property, like a favorite nap spot, their food bowl, or the potty.
-You may not realize a cat has lost her vision until you rearrange the furniture or move the litter box.
-Leaving one recent deposit in the box also can scent the area to help the blind cat find the location again when the urge strikes.
+You may not realize that your cat has lost his or her vision until you rearrange furniture or move the litter box.
+Leave one recent deposit in the box to help your blind cat find it through scent.